Pakistan Resolution 1940

 Asiatic Black Bear

 Black Bear habitat in the mountain areas of Balochistan in Sulaiman mountains, Khuzdar district, and kharan district and southwest of Pakistan.
-They are found in a warmer climates.
-The body color is black to reddish brown in color.
+They are found in warmer climates.
+The body colour is black to reddish brown in colour.
 It is smaller than other types of bears.
 They are omnivorous and eat fruits, insects, and reptiles.
-People capture and raise them for circuses and left to fight dogs.
-It is considered an endangered specie in most of the area due to deforestation and loss of habitat.
+People captured and raised them for circuses and left to fight dogs.
+It is considered an endangered species in most of the area due to deforestation and loss of habitat.

 Asiatic Black Bear